DancinDinoo/Sentinel-Helper-Monkey/README.md

-# Sentinel Helper Extension
+﻿# Sentinel Helper Extension

 Sentinel Helper is a Chromium extension that provides QOL changes to Microsoft Sentinel.
 The project is actively being extended with additional Sentinel-focused helpers — this README documents the current functionality, installation/usage, troubleshooting, and planned features.

 **Current Functionality**
-- **Copy KQL**: A small copy KQL button appears when you hover over a rule query box on either the Analytics or Content Hub pages.
+- ** Copy KQL **: A small copy KQL button appears when you hover over a rule query box on either the Analytics or Content Hub pages.
 Supports Sentinel in either portal.azure.com or security.microsoft.com as well as Content Hub in either portal.

+- ** Manual Force Copy KQL Button ** - Sometimes the copy KQL button doesn't load automatically, this forces the button to be generated.

+- ** Automatically Refresh Incidents **: Defaulted to 30 seconds Incidents in either security.microsoft.com and mto.security.microsoft.com will automatically refresh.
+The time since last refresh is can be seen within the menu panel.

 **Installation (Chrome / Edge - developer mode)**
 1. Open `edge://extensions` or `chrome://extensions`.